-In addition, in order to support potential regulatory submissions seeking approval for REL-1017 as adjunctive and monotherapy treatment, the FDA confirmed that, based on what is known at this time, Relmada will not be required to conduct a two-year carcinogenicity study of REL-1017, as sufficient clinical data have been generated to date.
-The FDA also confirmed that Relmada does not need to conduct a TQT cardiac study in humans to support cardiac safety in potential regulatory submissions for REL-1017, as the data already provided and the data to be generated by the Phase 3 program will be adequate to evaluate the cardiac safety profile of REL-1017.
+In addition, on October 4, 2021, Relmada announced that in order to support potential regulatory submissions seeking approval for REL-1017 as adjunctive and monotherapy treatment, the FDA confirmed that, based on what was known at the time, Relmada would not be required to conduct a two-year carcinogenicity study of REL-1017, as sufficient clinical data had been generated to date.
+The FDA also confirmed that Relmada would not need to conduct a TQT cardiac study in humans to support cardiac safety in potential regulatory submissions for REL-1017, as the data already provided and the data to be generated by the Phase 3 program would be adequate to evaluate the cardiac safety profile of REL-1017.